Lerik, Azerbaijan: Population

-The vast majority of the city's population is talysh, the rest are azerbaijanis and other nationalities.
+The vast majority of the city's population are Talysh, while the rest are Azerbaijanis and other ethnicities.

-National reservation of Zuvand
+Climate

+Zuvand State Reserve

-National reservation of Zuvand was created in Lerik region to maintain the flora and fauna.
-The area of national reservation covers 40.3 hectares of land.
+The Zuvand State Reserve was created in Lerik region to maintain the flora and fauna.
+The reserve covers 40.3 hectares of land.
 National academy has settled Botanical Research center, where active observations and researches are made.
 These forests are habitats for wolves, bears, foxes, wild cats, boars and other animals.